adapap/OWScript/README.md

 Annotations / Comments
 ======================
 Annotations are ways to remind yourself what the type of a variable.
 It is written as text followed by a colon.
-Comments are written as most traditional languages (`/* comment */`).
+Comments are written as most traditional languages (`// line comment`, `/* multiline comment */`).
 Both are ignored in the code output.
 ```
 Event
     /* Set up event attributes */
-    Event_Type: Ongoing - Event Player
+    Event_Type: Ongoing - Event Player // Event_Type is an annotation (cannot have spaces!)
     Annotation_2: All
 ```